Isaac Tutumlu

-Isaac Tutumlu López (born 5 July 1985) is a Spanish racing driver.
-He currently races in the ADAC GT MASTERS, having formerly raced in the World Touring Car Championship, International GT Open, Porsche Supercup, Daytona 24 Hours and others.
+Isaac Tutumlu López (born 5 July 1985) is a Kurdish-Spanish racing driver.
+He currently races in the ADAC GT Masters, having formerly raced in the World Touring Car Championship, International GT Open, Porsche Supercup, 24 Hours of Daytona and others.

 Racing career

 Tutumlu began his career racing in the karting championships in Catalonia (Spain).
 He moved into cars by competing in the Mitjet Series in 2007.
 In 2008 he won the Catalunya Touring Car Championship.
 In 2009 he began racing in GTs, competing in five rounds of the Porsche Supercup as well as starting International GT Open and Spanish GT Championship races.

 At the start of 2011 he entered the Superstars Series in a BMW M3 for the Spanish team Campos Racing.
 However, he would only participate in the first three rounds of the season.
 Later in the year he returned to the Porsche Supercup.

 Porsche Supercup

 Tutumlu first entered the Porsche Supercup when he entered five rounds at the championship with SANITEC Racing, starting with the Nürburgring.
 He raced in the championship until the penultimate round at Monza, as a guest driver he was ineligible to score points.

 He returned to the championship in 2011, beginning with a single race for MRS Team PZ Aschaffenburg at Monaco, however he was disqualified from the results.
 He reappeared at the Hungaroring with SANITEC Aquiles MRS Team and did two further races at Spa-Francorchamps and Abu Dhabi for Attempto Racing.

 He returned to the Porsche Supercup in 2012 with Attempto Racing, starting with the second round of the championship at Barcelona.